 default layout settings:

-GANEV ISOGRIV LEV MOSHAV SHIV VAV
+GANEV ISOGRIV LISTSERV+ MOSHAV SCHAV STOTINOV

-GUV LAV LUV REV SPIV
+GUV LAV LUV NAV+ SEV+ TAV

 In the above presentation, the words are in alphabetical order in columns.